onify/camunda-modeler-plugin/README.md

 ## Installation

 1. Download ZIP
-2. Extract it and put it inside the "resources/plugins" directory
+2. Extract it and put folder inside the "resources/plugins" directory
 3. Restart the modeler